 - Special opening hours: From April to October it is open until 7.00 p.m.

 How to get to the Doge's Palace

 You can reach the Doge's Palace, located in the central St. Mark's Square, on foot or by vaporetto:

 - Lines 1, 2, 41, 42, 51, 52, N and LN

-10. Other places of interest in the vicinity
+Other places of interest in the surrounding area

-In the imposing St. Mark's Square, there are other interesting tourist sites, museums, and monuments that are well worth a visit, such as:
+In the imposing St. Mark's Square are located other interesting tourist sites, museums and monuments that are well worth a visit, such as:

-- St. Mark's Campanile: The tall tower that you will see erected near the Basilica of St. Mark is the Campanile Tower, which I recommend you to climb because it will allow you to enjoy a panoramic view over Venice.
+- St. Mark's Campanile (at 73 m).
+The high tower that you will see erected near St. Mark's Basilica is the Campanile Tower, which I recommend you climb because it will allow you to enjoy panoramic views over Venice.

-Already have your entrance to the Doge's Palace in Venice?
-Then don't miss how to do some of the other musts in the city, such as the gondola rides along the canals of Venice and how to visit from Venice the interesting nearby town of Murano.
-Here are my practical guides to help you organize your visit: Gondola Rides Tickets and Murano and Burano Day Trips from Venice.
+Have you already decided on your entrance to the Doge's Palace in Venice?
+Then don't miss how to do some of the other main activities in the city, such as the gondola rides along the canals of Venice and how to visit from Venice the interesting nearby town of Murano.
+Here are my practical guides to help you organize your visit: Gondola Rides Tickets in Venice y Murano and Burano Day Trips from Venice.